 b.
 Innovators Under 35.
 The public and the editors of MIT Technology Review suggest candidates.
 All candidates are evaluated on the same criteria, whether nominated internally or externally.
 Candidates are evaluated on the originality of their innovations and the impact they have had on the development of their technological field or on society as a whole.
 Letters from references and other supporting material are requested from a short list of candidates.
 These are sent to a panel of expert judges from academic and business backgrounds.
 The judges provide feedback on the merit of candidates, but senior editors, including the editor in chief, editor, and deputy editor, make the final selections.

 c.
-50 Disruptive Companies.
+50 Smartest Companies.
 The editors of MIT Technology Review suggest candidates.
 Editors may visit or receive briefings from companies seeking to be selected, but selections reflect our honest opinion of a company and are not affected by the willingness of the company to supply us with such access.
 Senior editors, including the editor in chief, editor, and deputy editor, make the final selections.

 No technology, innovator, or company is nominated to any list, whether global or regional, for any reason other than merit.
 Selections are independent of any business arrangements, including agreements with advertisers.